 We use "operating income (loss) available (attributable) to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of our operations and we believe it to be a useful measure of our corporate performance.
-"Operating income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders," which we believe is the most directly comparable GAAP measure, by the exclusion of (1) net realized and unrealized gains and losses on investments, excluding other investments - catastrophe bonds, (2) net foreign exchange gains and losses, (3) corporate expenses associated with the acquisition of Tokio Millennium Re AG and certain associated entities and subsidiaries (collectively, "TMR") and the subsequent sale of RenaissanceRe (UK) Limited ("RenaissanceRe UK"), (4) the income tax expense or benefit associated with these adjustments and (5) the portion of these adjustments attributable to the Company's redeemable noncontrolling interests.
-Our management believes that "operating income (loss) available (attributable) to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts our results of operations by removing the variability arising from these adjustments.
-We also use "operating income (loss) available (attributable) to RenaissanceRe common shareholders" to calculate "operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted" and "operating return on average common equity - annualized."
+"Operating income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders," which we believe is the most directly comparable GAAP measure, by the exclusion of (1) net realized and unrealized gains and losses on investments, excluding other investments - catastrophe bonds, (2) net foreign exchange gains and losses, (3) corporate expenses associated with the acquisition of Tokio Millennium Re AG and certain associated entities and subsidiaries (collectively, "TMR") and the subsequent sale of RenaissanceRe (UK) Limited ("RenaissanceRe UK"), (4) the income tax expense or benefit associated with these adjustments and (5) the portion of these adjustments attributable) to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts our results of operations by removing the variability arising from these adjustments.
+We also use "operating income (loss) available (attributable) to RenaissanceRe common shareholders" to calculate "operating income (loss) available (attributable) to RenaissanceRe common shareholders" to calculate "operating income (loss) available (attributable) to RenaissanceRe common shareholders" and "operating return on average common equity - annualized."

-The following table is a reconciliation of: (1) net income (loss) available (attributable) to RenaissanceRe common shareholders to "operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted to "operating income (loss) available (attributable) to RenaissanceRe common share - diluted ro "operating income (loss) available (attributable) to RenaissanceRe common share - diluted ro "operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted"; and (3) return on average common equity - annualized to "operating return on average common equity - annualized."
+The following table is a reconciliation of: (1) net income (loss) available (attributable) to RenaissanceRe common shareholders to "operating income (loss) available (attributable) to RenaissanceRe common shareholders"; (2) net income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted to "operating income (loss) available (attributable) to RenaissanceRe common share - diluted to "operating income (loss) available (attributable) to RenaissanceRe common share - diluted"; and (3) return on average common equity - annualized to "operating return on average common equity - annualized."
 Comparative information for all prior periods has been updated to conform to the current methodology and presentation.